lucavallin/tf-ghes-oidc/README.md

 Configuring cloud resources to utilize Actions on GHES with OIDC can be a lengthy and challenging task due to stringent security demands that necessitate precise configuration.
 This repository, although not intended for production purposes, includes Terraform configurations necessary for creating resources across the top three enterprise cloud services: Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP).

+This Terraform configuration is designed to be executed by an individual user, rather than by a Service Account, who is logged into their chosen cloud provider through the corresponding CLI.

 ## Requirements

 To utilize this repository, the following are required:

 - Terraform (see [installation guide](https://developer.hashicorp.com/terraform/install))
-- A project set up on either Azure, AWS, or Google Cloud for resource creation.
+- A project (or equivalent concept) set up on either Azure, AWS, or Google Cloud for resource creation.

 ## Usage